 - Recognize techniques designed to lessen the impact of human activity on the landscape

-- Course delivery is available in a classroom setting (at your location) or online.
-To arrange a classroom delivery send your request to firstname.lastname@example.org or contact the WOLF office at 1-866-293-WOLF (9653)
+- This course is available in a narrated online version (link below), but due to Covid-19, face-to-face course deliveries are not currently available, however, it can be delivered online (to groups) with a live instructor.
+To arrange a “live online” delivery please send your request to firstname.lastname@example.org or contact the WOLF office at 1-866-293-WOLF (9653)

 Please click HERE to register

 For group registration &/or payment by invoice please click HERE